An automatic robust Bayesian approach to principal component regression: Introduction

 \textbf{Structure of the paper.} The general model is described in \autoref{sec_context_pcr}.
 Nonrobust normal PCA and regression approaches are presented in \autoref{sec_first_sit}, followed by their robust counterparts, representing the proposed methodology, in \autoref{sec_second_sit}.
-In particular, the proposed robust PCA is discussed in \autoref{sec_pca_robust}, while the robust linear regression is addressed in Section \ref{sec_robust_reg}.
-Section~\ref{sec_RJ_PCR} presents the RJ sampler and then Section~\ref{sec_opt_impl_PCR} focuses on automating its implementation.
-The choice of prior structure and its validity are discussed in \autoref{sec_prior_pcr}, while \autoref{sec_real_data} revisits the stock market indices example and illustrates all the features of the proposed robust approach.
+In particular, the proposed robust PCA is discussed in \autoref{sec_pca_robust}, while the robust linear regression is addressed in \autoref{sec_robust_reg}. \autoref{sec_RJ_PCR} presents the RJ sampler and then \autoref{sec_opt_impl_PCR} focuses on automating its implementation.
+The stock market indices example is revisited in \autoref{sec_real_data} where all the features of the proposed robust approach are illustrated.
+The validity of our prior structure is addressed in the supplementary material (\autoref{sec_supp}) as this part is not required to understand and implement the proposed methodology.